eugenevinitsky/sequential_social_dilemma_games/README.md

 Tests are located in the test folder and can be run individually or run by running `python -m pytest`.
 Many of the less obviously defined rules for the games can be understood by reading the tests, each of which outline some aspect of the game.

 # Constructing new environments
-Every environment that subclasses MapEnv probably needs to implement the following methods
+Every environment that subclasses MapEnv probably needs to implement the following methods:

 ```python
 class SubClass(MapEnv):